MONDAY, 18 APRIL 2005

 For centuries philosophers have been contemplating the question of what reality is – what is real, and what is not.

 To a large extent I accept the material world as it appears to me.
-If I see something I recognize from experience as a “table”, I accept the object before my eyes as indeed a table.
+If I see something I recognise from experience as a “table”, I accept the object before my eyes as indeed a table.
 I also accept the validity of the sounds related to that specific object.

 My own interest lay more with the individual “self”.
 I accept that statements like, “I know who I am” and “I believe in myself,” and terms such as “self-confidence” only have relative value – that is, relative to the environment in which the person finds himself.
 Make a radical shift to another habitat, or radically change the environment, and suddenly the person may not “know” quite so clearly who he is; he might also not be so sure of himself, and his so-called “confidence” will probably shrink with his self-knowledge and associated self-belief.